hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 * [Deployment Watcher](#deployment-watcher)
 * [Client Allocs](#client-allocs)

+Note that in all the diagrams below, writing to the State Store is considered atomic.
+This means the Nomad leader has replicated to all the followers, and all the servers have applied the raft log entry to their local FSM.
+So long as `raftApply` returns without an error, we have a guarantee that all servers will be able to retrieve the entry from their state store at some point in the future.

 ## Job Registration

 Creating or updating a Job is a _synchronous_ API operation.
 By the time the